hyosung11/Launch-School/journal.md

 11:45 Back to programming after a break for email and some videos.
 I still itch in my abdomen area.
 Ugh.

-11:55 Able to practice and complete 'Retrieva a Value (Part 1)' in ten minutes.
+11:55 Able to practice and complete 'Retrieve a Value (Part 1)' in ten minutes.

+12:52 Working through Objects now.